willGuimont/willGuimont/README.md

 <img height="32" width="32" src="https://simpleicons.org/icons/ros.svg" /> <img height="32" width="32" src="https://simpleicons.org/icons/python.svg" />

 Graduate-level course on mobile robotics (Introduction à la robotique mobile)
-- Conducting laboratory session
+- TAing for practical lab sessions
-- Developing fresh educational content for the course
+- Production of new pedagogical material for the course
-- Overseeing the operation of a computing cluster dedicated to the course
+- Correction and management of the correction team
-- Correction and providing feedback on assignments
+- Migrating laboratory code to a simulator using [ROS](https://www.ros.org/) and [Gazebo](https://gazebosim.org/home) during the pandemic
-- Migrating laboratory code to a simulator using [ROS](https://www.ros.org/) and [Gazebo](https://gazebosim.org/home)
+- Migrated back to real robots using [ROS2](https://www.ros.org/).
+Integration of multiple sensors.
+Built an abstraction layer on top of ROS for the labs.
 - Taught a class on Kalman filters

 ### Teaching Assistant for [GLO-3013](https://www.ulaval.ca/etudes/cours/glo-3013-projet-de-conception-multidisciplinaire) @ [Université Laval](https://www.ulaval.ca/) (Autumn 2023)